Secret-Ambush/FreeSlotsAnalyser/README.md

 This app helps universities, organisers, and students to:

-- Upload their academic calendar PDF
+- Upload the official BPDC academic calendar PDF received from profs
 - Filter by target year and discipline
 - Visualise class load heatmaps
 - Identify the least busy slots for event planning